-If you are reading this then it’s likely you are either under attack or are concerned about the
+If you are reading this then it’s likely your home in Omaha, NE is either under attack or are concerned about the

-increasing infestations and control of bed bugs. ” Don’t Let The Bed Bugs Bite” used to be a good night gesture,
+extermination and control of the bed bugs. ” Don’t Let The Bed Bugs Bite” used to be a good night gesture,

 but not anymore.
-Although bed bug populations dropped dramatically during the Mid-20th century, the United States is one of many countries now experiencing an alarming resurgence in the population and need for treatment and control of bed bugs due to several factors.
+Although bed bug populations dropped dramatically during the Mid-20th century with exterminating methods of outlawed pesticides, Nebraska is one of many states now experiencing an alarming resurgence in the population and need for treatment and control of bed bugs due to several factors.

-Omaha, Nebraska is not immune, it ranks 16th in the country of cities being affected.
-Increased travel in and around Nebraska is part of the reason bed bugs are now a problem in Omaha and neighboring communities.
-These tiny pests hide during the day and feed on blood at night, they can get into your home on newly acquired furniture, suitcases, clothing and purses, etc. Once they are in your home they are hard to get rid of, especially on your own.
-Omaha Pest Control offers bed bug inspections and consultations for necessary control, treatment and extermination of bed bugs, call us to have our exterminators solve the infested problem.
+Omaha, Nebraska is not immune, it ranks about 16th in the country of cities being affected by the bed bug epidemic.
+Increased travel in and around Nebraska is part of the reason bed bugs are now a problem in Omaha and neighboring communities, these tiny pests hide during the day and feed on blood at night, they can get into your home on newly acquired furniture, suitcases, clothing and purses, etc. Once they are in your home they are hard to get rid of, especially on your own.
+Omaha Pest Control offers bed bug inspections and consultations for necessary control, treatment and extermination of bed bugs.
+Call us at (402) 250-0425 to have our exterminators solve your infested problem.

 Bed bugs are the types of pests no one wants to hear about.
 Unfortunately these home invaders conjure up old wive’s tales of dirty unkempt homes, which therefore causes the bed bug problem.
 We here at Omaha Pest Control can tell you without a doubt this is untrue.
 Bed bugs have been an continuing epidemic in the United States for many years and if you have acquired an infestation it is almost certain that these unwelcome pests hitched a ride into your house.